CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

   - *Mitigation*: Use well-tested MCP libraries and maintain version compatibility matrix
 - **Semantic Kernel API Changes**: Rapid evolution of Semantic Kernel may break existing implementations
   - *Mitigation*: Pin to stable versions and maintain upgrade path documentation
+- **MCP Sampling Implementation**: Risk that MCP sampling specification may not be fully implemented or supported in .NET and Python MCP SDKs, with version compatibility issues between MCP SDK versions
+  - *Mitigation*: Validate MCP sampling support in official SDKs during discovery phase; ensure SDK versions are compatible with MCP sampling (C# SDK 2025-06-18+ and Python SDK latest); implement fallback to internal LLM models if sampling is unavailable; test both stdio and HTTP+SSE transport mechanisms for sampling compatibility

 **Medium Priority:**
 - **MCP Transport Reliability**: stdio and HTTP+SSE transport failures in different deployment scenarios